AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 {{< math.inline >}}
 <p>
 Figure 1 illustrates the principle of action masking.
-The idea behind it is simple.
-It consists of replacing the logits associated with impossible actions at \(-\infty\).
+The idea behind it is simple, it consists of replacing the logits associated with impossible actions at \(-\infty\).
 </p>
 {{</ math.inline >}}

-**The question now is, why apply this mask prevents the selection of impossible actions?**
+**Then, why applying this mask prevents the selection of impossible actions?**

 1. **Value-based algorithm (Q-Learning)** :
 {{< math.inline >}}
 <p>
-We select the highest estimated value of the action-value function \(Q(s, a)\) in the value-based approach:
+In the value-based approach, we select the highest estimated value of the action-value function \(Q(s, a)\):

 </p>
 {{</ math.inline >}}